yang-liu16/seminar/index.md

 # Weekly Seminars on <br/> Risk Management and Actuarial Science
-<b> The weekly seminar is temporarily cancelled in August.
-We will resume in September with a notice email in advance.
-Thanks for your contribution, attendance and interest.

 <b>The weekly seminar series is a venue for international scholars in risk management and actuarial science to discuss research advances and exchange ideas.
 Junior researchers are the most encouraged to present their recent work, including on-going projects.
 The list of current and past speakers includes scholars from Canada, US, China, Australia, and Europe. </b>